provenance-io/docs/using-provenance/README.md

-  export                Export state to JSON gentx                 Generate a genesis tx carrying a self delegation help                  Help about any command init                  Initialize files for a provenance daemon node keys                  Manage your application's keys migrate               Migrate genesis to a specified target version query                 Querying subcommands
+  export                Export state to JSON gentx                 Generate a genesis tx carrying a self delegation help                  Help about any command init                  Initialize files for a Provenance Blockchain daemon node keys                  Manage your application's keys migrate               Migrate genesis to a specified target version query                 Querying subcommands